remlapmot/remlapmot.github.io/content/post/2025-09-01-self-contained-python-quarto/index.en.Rmd

   - Stata
   - uv
 subtitle: ''
-summary: "How to create a self-contained Python script, which declares the dependencies for the virtual environment to run Jupyter, for rendering Quarto documents using the Jupyter engine.
-This allows non-technical users to simply run a single command which will setup and activate a virtual environment and have the Quarto document rendered for them and then deactivate the environment."
+summary: "How to create a self-contained executable Python script, which declares the dependencies for the virtual environment for rendering Quarto documents using the Jupyter engine.
+This allows non-technical users to render Quarto documents using the Jupyter engine without having to manage the virtual environment themselves."
 authors: []
 lastmod: '2025-09-02T07:00:00+00:00'
 featured: no